awillats/clinc/publish/aux/mv0_filt.md

 > 🚧(Final figure will be a mix of these two panels, caption will need
 > updating) **Figure VAR: Location, variance, and type of intervention
 > shape pairwise correlations** **(CENTER)** A two-node linear gaussian
-> network is simulated with a connection from A→B. Open-loop
+> network is simulated with a connection from $A→B$.
+Open-loop
 > interventions *(blue)* consist of independent gaussian inputs with a
 > range of variances $\sigma^2_S$.
 Closed-loop interventions *(orange)*
 > consist of feedback control with an independent gaussian target with a